eddylangley/nih-sftp-server/fuzz/README.md

 write a specific test for.
 It's not a substitute for a longer fuzzing run; if you want deeper coverage, run the harness locally for minutes to hours rather than seconds.

+If this job fails, it uploads whatever it found as a `fuzz-findings` artifact - see "Replaying a crash found locally" above for how to reproduce it on your own machine (the same steps, once you've downloaded and placed the file).

 ## Why this exists